 The phases of the compiler's frontend are shown in Fig. 1.
-First, the input is scanned and parsed in order to obtain an abstract syntax tree (AST), which is represented as a Haskell term of type Prog a, where a is a polymorphic decoration (Sec 3.1).
-We have used standard tools (Alex [2] and Happy [8]) to implement these phases (Sec.
+First, the input is scanned and parsed in order to obtain an abstract syntax tree (AST), which is represented as a Haskell term of type Prog a.
+For the implementation of these phases standard tools are used (Sec.
 4.1).
 Then, the following phases are performed: